Accla/d4m/README.txt

 %
 % MIT Lincoln Laboratory
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
-% (c) <2010> Massachusetts Institute of Technology
+% (c) <2010> Massachusetts Institute of Technology / FOUO
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 INTRODUCTION

-  D4M_API is set of D4M scripts that enable the storage and retrieval of associative array data into the cloud.
+  D4M_API is set of D4M scripts that enable the storage and retrieval of associative arrays into a database.

 REQUIREMENTS